+LTV, Minimum Borrower Contribution Requirement from Borrower's

+CLTV, or HCLTV Own Funds

+Ratio

-LTV, CLTV, or HCLTV Ratio Minimum Borrower Contribution Requirement from Borrower's Own Funds 80% or less One- to four- A minimum Borrower contribution from the Borrower's unit principal own funds is not required.
-All funds needed to complete residence the transaction can come from a grant.
-Greater One-unit A minimum Borrower contribution from the Borrower's than 80% principal own funds is not required.
+80% or less One- to four- unit principal residence A minimum Borrower contribution from the Borrower's own funds is not required.
 All funds needed to complete the transaction can come from a grant.
-The Borrower must make a 5% minimum Borrower unit principal contribution from their own funds.
-After the minimum residence Borrower contribution has been met, grants can be used to supplement the down payment, closing costs, reserves, and energy-related improvements.
+Greater than 80% One-unit principal residence A minimum Borrower contribution from the Borrower's own funds is not required.
+All funds needed to complete the transaction can come from a grant.
+Two- to four- unit principal residence The Borrower must make a 5% minimum Borrower contribution from their own funds.
+After the minimum Borrower contribution has been met, grants can be used to supplement the down payment, closing costs, reserves, and energy-related improvements.